renovatebot/renovate/docs/development/zod.md

 # Zod schema guideline

+Renovate has adopted Zod for schema validation and it is desirable that any new manager or datasource work uses this approach.
+This document describes some guides as to how and why to use Zod features.

-The basic idea behind schema validation is to find the right balance between strictness of contracts between separately developed systems and the permissiveness of the Renovate itself.
+The key concept of schema validation is to find the right balance between strictness of contracts between separately developed systems and the permissiveness of the Renovate itself.
+We want Renovate to be only as strict as it needs to be (e.g. about optional fields which a public registry might always have but self-hosted implementations may leave off) but not to make _assumptions_ about the presence of fields which could lead to run-time errors when they are missing.

+## When/where to use Zod

-## Don't use `Schema` suffix for naming
+We should use Zod for validating:

+- Data received from external APIs and data sources, particularly the `lib/modules/datasource/*` section of Renovate
+- Data parsed from files in the repository, particularly the `lib/modules/manager/*` section of Renovate

+The `cdnjs` datasource is a good example of using Zod schema validations on API responses from external sources.

+The `composer` manager is a good example of using Zod schema validation in a manager to validate parsed files in a repository.

+## Technical guide

+### Use schema.ts files for Zod schemas

+Try to locate/isolate Zod schemas in their own schema.ts files to keep them organized and reusable.
+[TODO: do our examples follow that?]

+### Name schemas without any `Schema` suffix

 Schemas are distinguished by being named with capital letter: